 Seek the Help of a Legal Professional

 If you are injured in a bicycle accident and a motorist is at fault, you should consider seeking compensation for your injuries.
-This will help to address any financial concerns arising from the accident, as well as holding the negligent driver accountable for his or her actions.
+Seeking compensation can address any financial concerns arising from the accident, and can hold the negligent driver accountable for his or her actions.
 A knowledgeable New York personal injury attorney can help to evaluate your case and fight for the compensation you deserve for your injuries.